zeevmoney/ent/doc/md/privacy.md

 }
 ```

 :::important
 You should notice that, similar to [schema hooks](hooks.md#hooks-registration), if you use the **`Policy`** option in your schema,
-you **MUST** add the following import in the main package, because a circular import is possible between the schema package,
+because a circular import is possible between the schema package and the generated `ent` package, you **MUST** do the following:

-and the generated ent package:
+- Make sure that `ent` does the schema stitching correctly by following the instructions in [schema hooks](hooks.md#hooks-registration)
+- Eliminate the circular import by importing the `runtime` package as early as possible inside main or test.

 ```go
 import _ "<project>/ent/runtime"